Skip to main content

 cont bless(slice s) impure asm "BLESS";

-Transforms slice s into a simple ordinary continuation c with c.code = s, and an empty stack, and savelist.
+Converts a slice s into a basic continuation c, where c.code = s, an empty stack and a savelist.

 accept_message